yuanhotdog/laterium-tools/readMe/readme.md

 0. Download the `.cmd` file. from "laterium".
 1. Place the `.cmd` file in the main directory of your project.
-2. Run the command `$ cat -r` and enter the project name that will be compressed into the Laterium Tools Pawn.
+2. Run the command `$ cat -r` and enter the project name that will be compressed into the LaterIUM Tools Pawn.
 3. All ready, for other commands, please start with `$ cat`

 ### Unix Linux/macOS